siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1010-how-to-use-cgi-scripts-with-nginx-on-almalinux.md

 url: cgi-scripts-nginx-almalinux
 draft: false
 tags:
   - AlmaLinux
 categories:
   - Linux
   - Linux How-to
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-toc: true
 keywords:
   - AlmaLinux
-excludeSearch: false
-sidebar:
-   open: true

 featured_image: /images/almalinux.webp
 ---
 CGI (Common Gateway Interface) scripts are one of the earliest and simplest ways to generate dynamic content on a web server.
 They allow a server to execute scripts (written in languages like Python, Perl, or Bash) and send the output to a user's browser.
 Although CGI scripts are less common in modern development due to alternatives like PHP, FastCGI, and application frameworks, they remain useful for specific use cases such as small-scale web tools or legacy systems.